palanik/wrapi-php/README.md

 ### Function calls

 Call the API via the function in the client object.
-Arguments to the function depends on the API declaration in the JSON.
+Arguments to the function depends on the API declaration in the endpoints array.
 Provide the arguments in the following order:

 1. params in the path of the endpoint. eg. `$client->contributors('guzzle', 'guzzle',   // guzzle (owner) & guzzle (repo) are path params`
 2. `querystring` as an associative array with name-value pairs. eg. `$client->contributors(array("since" => 364)  // querystring ?since=364`